pzunini/BatataBit_mobile_first/README.md

 # BatataBit
-A website to practice mobile architecture and design
+A website for mobile architecture and design practice